christianrwz/LoginCrud/README.md

 # Simple Login Crud Operation

-I just follow allong a tutorial video in Youtube by Mr. Frace Marteja (ProgrammerTV)
+I just follow allong and undesrstand every step in a tutorial video in Youtube by Mr. Frace Marteja (ProgrammerTV)